 Yes, you can get married in our very own Kranji Countryside.
 You’re more likely to see a monkey than a white horse, but that’s part of the charm of the tropics, right?

-Gardenasia has several venues that can be rented for weddings.
+Gardenasia has several wedding venue options.
 For instance, their Kranji Loft venue, which can accommodate up to 500 people, consists of a canopy surrounded by greenery.

 Venue cost: Prices upon request

 Since we’re on the subject of holding weddings in nature, you should know that organising a wedding on Pulau Ubin is technically possible — this couple pulled off an Ubin wedding earlier this year.

-However, you’ll have to be prepared to DIY a lot, such as liaising with Ubin residents and arranging for your own seating, catering and so on.
+However, you’ll have to be prepared to DIY this wedding venue a lot, anything from liaising with Ubin residents to arranging for your own seating, catering and so on.
 Still, this is a great budget option if you’re prepared to have a small indie wedding without any of the atas trappings of more traditional nuptials.